msilva2203/Spectre/README.md

 2. Configure the project settings as needed.
 3. Build the project using the UE5 Editor.

+## License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE.txt) file for details.

+## Acknowledgements
+Epic Games: For Unreal Engine 5.

 ## Contact
 For any questions or suggestions, feel free to open an issue or contact us at your.email@example.com.